Should you buy a TCL TV on Black Friday? Our verdict on its best low-price, big-screen TVs

 If you’re in the market for a reasonably cheap TV but don’t want to get stuck with a tiny display running at a low resolution, TCL is there for you, offering up a slew of 4K TVs that’ll get the job done when it comes to streaming whatever content you could want on a budget.

-In general, premium TCL TVs that run up into the thousands and support Mini-LED tech or 8K might be harder to justify when up against sets from established brands like Sony, Samsung or LG.
+In general, premium TCL TVs that run up into the thousands and support Mini-LED tech or 8K might be harder to justify when up against sets from established brands such as Sony, Samsung or LG.
 But the budget and mid-range TCL TVs on offer are usually tough to beat in terms of value.

-Should you buy a TCL 4-Series?
+Should you buy the TCL P7K on Black Friday?

 • Sizes: 43-inch, 50-inch, 55-inch, 65-inch, 75-inch, 85-inch